 1. Training

-In the NOPR, DOR provided references to various tools to help agencies design new Federal buildings and major renovations to achieve the required fossil fuel reductions, and asked for comments on additional training or tools that might be helpful.
-75 FR 63413
+In the NOPR, DOE provided references to various tools to help agencies design new Federal buildings and major renovations to achieve the required fossil fuel reductions, and asked for comments on additional training or tools that might be helpful.
+75 FR 63413.

 NIBS confirmed the importance of an experienced and well-trained design team.
 (NIBS, No. 12 at p.
 4) AIA commented that improvement of energy modeling tools and creation of early-design phase tools is necessary.
 AIA mentioned the need to train architects, engineers and other building design professionals to meet these energy targets.
 They also mentioned the need to train building owners, facility managers and inhabitants on operations and maintenance.
 AIA also recommended examining tools being used for building analysis.
 (AIA, No. 15 at p.
 2) DOD-OUSOD commented that additional training should cover reconciliation of force protection/security requirements with sustainable design.
 (DOD-OUSOD, No. 25A at p.
 3) ICC endorsed the listing of resources including the International Green Construction Code and ASHRAE 189.1.
 (ICC, No. 11 at p.
 3) NRDC commented that DOE should look at real data and survey other agencies to understand what would make the reduction requirement “technically impracticable” and look at the technology available now and consider the technology in development, to answer this question.
 This would allow DOE to target resources to assist agencies in meeting the requirements for future years, when greater reductions in fossil fuel usage will be required.
 (NRDC, No. 14 at p.
 8)